 Table 1 shows the five major pandemics over the previous century for which we could find a credible estimate of economic-output losses.
-All but one of the estimates come from studies in the literature that use deviations from global GDP trend as the main determinant of economic losses.7 The last column puts all the economic-loss estimates quoted by the indicated studies on the same metric, an annual global loss in percentage terms, denoted Δ .
-The table also shows the estimates increase with income.
-For example, Sweis's (2022) estimate of the VSL in the United States is \$7.2 million, over five times higher than her global estimate.
-Second, the author applies a rigorous methodology due to Becker (2007) to data on health risks during the Covid-19 pandemic, a relevant domain to our analysis, and time period close to our 2021 base year.
-Third, for comparable countries, Sweis's (2022) VSL estimates are close to those in other well-cited studies (e.g., Viscusi 2020) but typically slightly lower, suiting our approach of maintaining conservative assumptions.
-Finally, other policy studies adopt a similar estimate; for example, Ahuja et al. (2021) take the global VSL to be \$1.2 million.
+All but one of the estimates come from studies in the literature that use deviations from global GDP trend as the main determinant of economic losses.
+The last column puts all the economic-loss estimates quoted by the indicated studies on the same metric, an annual global loss in percentage terms, denoted $\Delta$ .
+The table also shows the estimate of intensity taken from sources on which Marani et al. (2021) drew with the exception of Covid-19, which is not in their data.